abhisheksarka/method_chainable/README.md

 # Method Chainable

-The idea here is easy chaining of methods on classes or objects in Ruby
+The idea here is easy chaining of methods on classes or objects in Ruby.
+Primarily it routes output from one method to the next
 ![Screenshot](https://image.ibb.co/miSA9Q/chain_link_hi.png)

 ## Installation